sam0rr/oualid_clicker/README.md

 ---

-## i made this during "le cours de communication" because it was a bit boring
+## i made this during "le cours de communication in 5 minutes" because it was a bit boring

 ---